aws-samples/aws-modern-application-workshop/module-2/README.md

 cp -r ~/environment/workshop/source/module-2/web/* ~/environment/workshop/web
 ```

-You'll need to update the following file to use the same NLB URL for API calls (do not inlcude the /mysfits path): `workshop/web/index.html`.
+You'll need to update the following file to use the same NLB URL for API calls (do not include the /mysfits path): `workshop/web/index.html`.
 Open the file in Cloud9 and replace the highlighted area below between the quotes with the NLB URL:

 ![before replace](/images/module-2/before-replace.png)